tijayfly/robotbox/README.md

 # Installation
 - Download the zip
-- Move the files in "Debug" to a folder of your choice.
+- Move the files in "Debug" to a folder of your choice
-- Unless you want to edit the code, you can safely bin the rest of the downloaded files.
+- Unless you want to edit the code, you can safely bin the rest of the downloaded files

 # Required AC settings
-- "Shift Up/Down" must be set to the defaults of Space/LCtrl respectively.
+- "Shift Up/Down" must be set to the defaults of Space/LCtrl respectively
-- "Combine with keyboard input" must be checked in the "Advanced" settings for your controller.
+- "Combine with keyboard input" must be checked in the "Advanced" settings for your controller
-- "Automatic Gearbox" must be unchecked.
+- "Automatic Gearbox" must be unchecked

 # Usage
-- Run SharedMemoryExample.exe.
+- Run SharedMemoryExample.exe
-- Load up AC and play as normal.
+- Load up AC and play as normal
-- Simply close the application when done.
+- Simply close the application when done

 IMPORTANT!
 Unlike the default auto box, you will need to shift from N to 1st yourself.